 painting | performance | sonic collaborationspast projects |publications | about|contact & newsletter

-ARTIST STATEMENT, OCTOBER 2025
+ARTIST STATEMENT, NOVEMBER 2025

 As I explore the evolving nature of painting in the context of the digital and post-human era, I reflect upon our connection with our bodies, other forms of intelligence and life - particularly in our muscle memory, and other sub-conscious sites.
 I think about the vibrancy of materials and how we interpret and make sense of what we perceive and observe.
 I am particularly interested in the phenomenon of predetermination, coding and glitches and how they relate to the creative process.